 EQ pedals are a highly useful addition to your setup, providing you with a platform to sculpt your tone with precision.
 They may not be as exciting as a fuzz or delay pedal, but they are equally, if not more important.

-After reading this definitive guide to the best EQ pedals available today and the information section covering all of the information on the topic, you should now be in a position to make an informed choice.
+After reading this definitive guide on EQ pedals available today and the information section covering all of the information on the topic, you should now be in a position to make an informed choice.
 All of the options on this list would greatly improve your sound, so I’m, sure you’ll be happy with whichever one you choose.